 Hospice/End-of-life care.
 For those pets nearing the end of a long life, or those with a life-threatening disease or trauma, we can customize a program to keep your pet as comfortable and pain-free as possible.
 We’re here to help you and your pet through this difficult time.

 Laser Therapy.
 Lasers are nothing more than a beam of light that travels at a certain frequency that generate heats and penetrates tissue.
-Programmable to a range of frequencies, our lasers treat dogs with arthritis, tendon or soft tissue injuries, hot spots, swelling from disc problems and muscular-skeletal abnormalities.
+Our lasers treat dogs with arthritis, tendon or soft tissue injuries, hot spots, swelling from disc problems and muscular-skeletal abnormalities.
 We also find laser therapy helpful in speeding wound healing and accelerating recovery times post surgery.

 Microchipping.
 While nothing can undo the trauma of a lost or stolen pet, microchipping can offer hope of recovery.
 Injecting a tiny, rice-size microchip under the loose skin between your pet’s shoulder blades gives your pet a permanent ID – one that can’t fall off, be removed or become hard to read.

 Pain management.
 Your pet’s comfort and wellbeing is our primary concern.
 Our entire team is trained on multiple ways to ensure that your pet is as comfortable as possible throughout any exam, diagnostic procedure or surgery.
-We incorporate a variety of methods -- from sustained-release pain patches and pre-surgery medications to oral medications, injections, infusions, nerve blocks, proper anesthesia and heated recovery beds.
+We incorporate a variety of methods -- oral medications, injections, infusions, nerve blocks, proper anesthesia and heated recovery beds.
 All pets receive a customized approach to managing their comfort and safety throughout their visit or hospitalization